surenzxx/discordjs-voice-notifications/README.md

 # Discord Voice Channel Notifications

 ## Overview
 Receive notifications when a user joins a channel by subscribing.
 Users can subscribe to a voice channel and receive notifications when users enter.
-Users can also whitelist channels to only receive notifications for specific users that join a channel.
+Users can also whitelist to only receive notifications for specific users that join.
 Data is stored in a SQLITE database.

 ## Installation